Skip to content

 What Impacts 16-Year Term Life Insurance Rates

-Many applicants qualify for accelerated underwriting, which may allow approval without a medical exam.
+Many applicants qualify for accelerated underwriting, which can allow approval without a medical exam.
 Others—especially those applying for higher face amounts or with more complex health histories—may receive better pricing through traditional underwriting with labs and vitals.
+The smartest approach is usually not guessing, but comparing the underwriting path that’s most likely to deliver your best long-term outcome.

 Understanding the underwriting process ahead of time helps reduce surprises.
 If you want a clearer picture of what insurers review, see what is a life insurance exam.